judithkwesi/judithkwesi/README.md

 I explored the layer 3 of the osi model where I interacted with various softwares .
 These include: GNS3 and packect tracer.
 I was able to carryout the various routing protocols ie., Static routing , OSPF, ISIS.
 I was able to kow how to implement these pprotocols and also know when to use them in a network.

+#### 24-28/July/2023
+This has been about the exploration of Linux encompassing various essential aspects, including Linux commands, filesystem and permissions, software installation, file management, scripting, and working with Ansible.
+This journey provided a comprehensive understanding of Linux operations, empowering me to efficiently navigate and manipulate the system, manage files securely, install and update software, and automate tasks using scripts and Ansible.
+This exploration has laid a solid foundation for mastering Linux and its versatile capabilities.
 <!--
 **judithkwesi/judithkwesi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.